-SUGAR BEET GROWING Growing sugar beet enjoys a long tradition in Europe and is constantly developing.
+SUGAR BEET GROWING

+Growing sugar beet enjoys a long tradition in Europe and is constantly developing.

-In 2020, about 5,600 beet farmers and contract partners in the Central and Eastern European countries harvested sugar beet for AGRANA on about 76,300 hectares.
+In 2023, about 5,500 beet farmers and contract partners in the Central and Eastern European countries harvested sugar beet for AGRANA on about 89,000 hectares.
 AGRANA maintains contractual partnerships with the growers in order to regulate the growing and purchase of the agreed quantities of sugar beet.
 Good cooperation and long-term partnerships between AGRANA and the beet growers are an essential element of achieving optimal yields.
-This is what the "AGRANA4you - Success through partnership" program stands for.
-This partnership is not only based on the fact that AGRANA purchases and processes the products produced by the farmers, it also consists in offering the raw material producers a very special service package with "AGRANA4you".

 The AGRANA area supervisors, as direct links between the farmer and AGRANA, play a central role.
 In addition to individual and free advice on support in agricultural practice, the farmer is also offered numerous services, such as attractive combi contracts, fertilizer and feed at favorable conditions, field days and machine demonstrations as well as an in-house research and development department.
 Based on the research results of the AGRANA Research & Innovation Center (ARIC), the latest findings are implemented directly into practice to help contract farmers optimise beet growing.
 The aim is to increase the sugar yield per hectare and at the same time to support sustainability measures through resource-saving use of operating inputs for farmers, the environment and society.

-Farmers can also visit one of the 50 test sites farms spread across the entire growing area to get ideas for their own farm.
+Farmers can also visit one of the 60 test sites farms spread across the entire growing area to get ideas for their own farm.
 Special field trips during the growing period highlight specific improvement options.

 With the aid of the Electro-Ultrafiltration (EUF) method developed by AGRANA, a method which investigates the soil, it has been possible to optimise the use of nitrogen-based fertilisers in sugar beet growing over the past four decades, leading to reductions of up to two thirds.
 This method has also resulted in an increase in the sugar yield and improved the quality of Austria sugar beet.

-AVERAGE SUGAR BEET YIELDS in the AGRANA Group
+AVERAGE SUGAR BEET YIELDS